SoGVRShaderFunction¶

 Depending on the settings of the SoGVRVolumeRenderer

-different pipeline steps become activated and different uniforms and texture samplers are available.
+and its extensions, different pipeline steps become activated, and various uniforms and texture samplers become available.

-Your best friend in introspecting the current shader pipeline is the SoGVRShaderDiagnosis
+Your best friend for introspecting the current shader pipeline is the SoGVRShaderDiagnosis

 The best way to start using the SoGVRShaderFunction

-is to build the GVR scene that you wish to modify
+module is to build the GVR scene you wish to modify and add a SoGVRShaderDiagnosis

 to inspect the resulting pipeline state and uniforms.